NorthernWidget-Skunkworks/Project-Symbiont-LiDAR/README.md

 ![Side view: short axis, LiDAR Lite cable](Documentation/images/SideView_LiDARcableSide.png)

 14. (Can wait for field installation) attach the unit via its mounting plate to the appropriate pipe, post, etc. This typically involves the U bolts, noted above.
 Curved EMT conduit can be helpful for providing a way to select the angle of the sensor.
-Although we use a single 45-degree bend piece of conduit in the images below, we would suggest attaching a 90-degree bend conduit first, and then a 45-degree bend as necessary to adjust the sensor away from a direct down-looking view; the sensor will attach directly to the convex side of the bend instead of bridging over airspace, which required us to use rocks as shims to reduce mounting-plate flexure.
+Although we use a single 45-degree bend piece of conduit in the images below, we might suggest attaching a 90-degree bend conduit first, and then a 45-degree bend as necessary to adjust the sensor away from a direct down-looking view; the sensor will attach directly to the convex side of the bend instead of bridging over airspace, which required us to use rocks as shims to reduce mounting-plate flexure.
+(This suggestion, however, increases torque on the mast; future field testing is needed to determine the best method.)

 ![Field installation prototype in the lab: Sensor only](Documentation/images/FieldInstallation_LabPrototype_SensorOnly_orig2019-09-09_20200501.jpg)